July 9, 2025

 The more time you spend tailoring your reports to your business, the more valuable your insights will be.
 Basic reporting is a great way to dip your toes in the data end of the marketing swimming pool, but at some point, you’ll want to dive in headfirst.
 Most marketing information management systems allow customizable reporting options, which makes them perfect for this.

-Depending on the KPIs your team is tracking, there are a number of functions your marketing information system can be used for.
-Sitting down with your team and establishing clear goals at the beginning can help save a lot of time and confusion later down the road.
+Depending on the KPIs your team is tracking, your marketing information system can perform various functions.
+Establishing clear goals with your team at the beginning can help save a lot of time and confusion later down the road.

 The best way to get answers to these questions and more is to sit down with your organization's leaders to discuss.
 Some companies choose to keep these decisions internal to the marketing team.
 However, if your organization is small enough to include all your senior leadership, consider inviting them into the conversation.

-Remember, data is broken down into three categories: internal data, competitor insights, and market research.
-There are a number of data sources you should consider during this process.
+Remember, data is divided into three categories: internal data, competitor insights, and market research.
+During this process, you should consider several data sources.

 Reporting also requires data to be selected before reports are run, so be sure to include anything you think your team will need.
 It’s possible to add new data to your marketing information system at any point, but in many cases, that data can’t be pulled for historical reports that have already run.
 For consistency's sake, it’s always best to include any data that is relevant to your organization.

-Once you’ve chosen your tool, it’s time to bring everyone up to speed.
-Whether it’s your first time using a marketing information system or you’re just switching to a new one, there are steps you should take to ensure everyone understands the new system in place.
+Once you’ve chosen your tool, it’s time to get everyone up to speed.
+Whether it’s your first time using a marketing information system or you’re just switching to a new one, there are steps you should take to ensure everyone understands the new system.

-If you use an internal communication tool, it might also be to your benefit to have important information located there.
+If you use an internal communication tool, it might also benefit you to have important information located there.
 This allows anyone with questions to easily search for answers on their own without having to bother your team for information.

-Unfortunately, there are some steps you can’t take until your tool is live and ready to use.
-This often includes the process of actually migrating your data and connecting your existing SaaS products to your new marketing information management system.
-This part of the process is tedious and time-consuming.
+Unfortunately, some steps cannot be taken until your tool is live and ready to use.
+This often includes migrating your data and connecting your existing SaaS products to your new marketing information management system, which is tedious and time-consuming.

 Don’t rush your software migration.
 Speeding through this step can lead to mistakes that will impact the quality and accuracy of your data.
-Take the time to make sure everything is feeding into the new system correctly, and run a few test reports to ensure the accuracy of the system.
+Take the time to make sure everything is feeding into the new system correctly, and run a few test reports to ensure the system's accuracy.

 You should also take the time to train anyone who will be using this system daily on how it operates.
 Many companies offer training materials along with your subscription.
 Take advantage of any training documents, videos, or information provided to you and give your team adequate time to absorb the information.